dimatteoluca/random-search/README.md

 pip install auto-py-to-exe
 ```

-Use the following command to run auto-py-to-exe:
+Use the following command to run Auto PY to EXE:

 ```bash
 auto-py-to-exe